-In the 14 seasons since Raab returned as a full-time assistant with the Cavaliers in 2006, the team has posted a 227-61-37 record, won the 2012 ACC Championship, the 2013 ACC regular season title on the way to the 2013 NCAA College Cup, advanced to the finals of the NCAA College Cup in 2014 and then followed it up with another ACC regular season title in 2015.
+In the 17 seasons since Raab returned as a full-time assistant with the Cavaliers in 2006, the team has posted a 275-71-45 record, won the 2012 ACC Championship, the 2013 ACC regular season title on the way to the 2013 NCAA College Cup, advanced to the finals of the NCAA College Cup in 2014 and then followed it up with another ACC regular season title in 2015.
 Virginia also set the school record for goals scored in three consecutive seasons including a nation-leading 88 in 2014.
+The Cavaliers advanced to the College Cup for the third time in his tenure in the 2020-21 season and claimed a third ACC regular-season title in the fall of 2021 and most recently advanced to the Elite Eight in the 2022 NCAA Tournament.

 Raab began his coaching career at William & Mary, his alma mater, in 1989.
 In 1990, he was named an assistant coach at Princeton where he assisted on April Heinrichs’ staff.
 A year later, he followed Heinrichs to Maryland when she took over the program there.
 In 1992, Raab left coaching to go into the banking business, but returned to coaching in 1997 at Virginia to serve on Heinrichs’ staff again.
 He served on her staff for three seasons at UVA and on Steve Swanson’s staff in his first season in Charlottesville.
 In each of his first four seasons at Virginia, the Cavaliers reached the second round of the NCAA Tournament.